knuesel/typst-minideck/notes.md

 * make a theme with variants corresponding to popular base16 themes, or any!
 * rename title-slide to title?
 * convert page number to figure kind:page-number ?
-* document how to get fira math light
 * a dict-merge function that checks that the second dict has no new fields and panic if it has (e.g. for overriding palette with a partial user palette)

 * show rule for raw to split on some `pause` line and generate subslides, to allow using pause in e.g. codly and algorithmic

+# Document

+* how to get fira math light
+* changing slide title padding

 # Readme updates: